AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/04_loops.rst

 "while" Statement
 -------------------------

-- The condition is checked **before** each iteration
+- Condition is checked **before** each iteration
-- **Parentheses** around the condition are optional (but considered unidiomatic)
+- Parentheses around the condition are **optional**
-- Works much like in other languages
+  - but considered unidiomatic
-- Executes the loop block as long as the condition is :rust:`true`
+- Executes the block while the condition is :rust:`true`

 .. code:: rust